Virtual Playing Orchestra: “It covers all the needs” – vitalker

 When I Get Over You (by Klassen, Battersby) *piano not included

 Mod wheel doesn’t work?
 DAW support?
 How to use?
 Licensing?
 Cross Faded Brass?
-See the Frequency Asked Questions page:
+See the Frequently Asked Questions page:

 To install updates, just unzip the files in the same place and in the same way as your previous version, to upgrade to a new release.
 When asked if you want to overwrite or replace files, say yes.
 It is what you need to do to install a new version.